emiyl/dumpling-classic/README.md

 Currently the software will dump _all_ games (or updates/DLC/saves) on internal storage.
 In a later update a feature will be added to only dump specific games.

 Dumpling also only supports dumping from internal storage and USB, but disk dumping will be coming

+## Credits

+- dimok789 for writing [ft2sd](https://github.com/dimok789/ft2sd/) which this application is based off of
+- shepgoba for being good at C
+- chrissie for helping me test USB dumping